huaweicloud/terraform-provider-hcs/docs/resources/elb_listener.md

 * `http2_enable` - (Optional, Bool) Specifies whether to use HTTP/2.
 The default value is false.
 This parameter is valid only when the protocol is set to *HTTPS*.

-* `forward_eip` - (Optional, Bool) Specifies whether transfer the load balancer EIP in the X-Forward-EIP header to backend servers.
-The default value is false.
-This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

 * `access_policy` - (Optional, String) Specifies the access policy for the listener.
 Valid options are *white* and *black*.